 Kafue National Park was founded in 1924, it is the oldest and largest national park in Zambia and one of the largest in Africa covering an area of approximately 22,400km².
 The park stretches over three provinces: North Western, Central and Southern.

-The park has received less attention than Zambia’s better-known areas, South Luangwa and Lower Zambezi national parks even though there is a superb range of animals and birds.
+The park has received less attention than Zambia’s better-known areas, South Luangwa and Lower Zambezi even though there is a superb range of animals and birds.

-Kafue does not offer the sheer numbers of wildlife you would see at the South Luangwa or the Lower Zambezi national parks, however it does play home to 4 of the big 5.
-Although there isn’t the abundance of wildlife like other parks, it has a superb range of antelopes including large herds of red lechwe and puku and elusive antelope such as the blue and yellow-backed duiker.
+Kafue does not offer the sheer numbers of wildlife you would see at the South Luangwa or the Lower Zambezi national parks, however it does play home to 4 of the Big 5.
+It has a superb range of antelopes including large herds of red lechwe and puku and elusive antelope such as the blue and yellow-backed duiker.

-All of Africa’s big cats can be found in the park, even cheetah which cannot be found in the Luangwa or Zambezi national park.
+All of Africa’s big cats can be found in the park, even cheetah which cannot be found in South Luangwa or Lower Zambezi.
 Though not a common site, cheetah are found most frequently in the north of the park.
 Lions are relatively widespread all over the park, you may witness them stalking herds of puku and lechwe nightly, using the natural drainage ditches for cover with deadly efficiency.
 If leopard are your favourite big cat then Kafue could be for you, the park is regarded by experts as one of the best places in Africa to find the elusive cat.